-Students may visit community.pepperdine.edu/it/students, and select "Student" for self-help guides and support information.
+Students may visit community.pepperdine.edu/it/students to explore self-help guides and support information.
 Information Technology staff members are available to provide technology assistance through the Tech Central office in Malibu.
-In addition, students in the master of public policy program may contact Tech Central for support at (310) 506-HELP (4357) or (866) 767-8623 (toll free in the USA), 24 hours a day, 365 days a year.
+In addition, students in the Master of Public Policy program may contact Tech Central for support at (310) 506-4357 (HELP) or (866) 767-8623 (toll free in the USA), 24 hours a day, 365 days a year.